Hawaii Locals Want Fewer Tourists But Here’s The Problem

 Which brings us to the impossible question every resident wrestles with…

-Living With The Paradox
+Living Inside The Paradox

 The situation is impossible.
 And that’s just the truth – harsh as coral under bare feet, unavoidable as the tide.